Advanced Planning and Scheduling: Scheduling Details

 You can prevent a production order from being rescheduled if strict production dates are important for the production order (for example, because of the commitment with the customer).
 You can firm the order—that is, fix the production dates.
 When you run finite scheduling of production orders, the system does not reschedule the firmed production orders.

-To firm any number of production orders, on the Rough Cut Planning (AM501000) form, you do the following:
+To firm any number of production orders, you do the following on the Rough Cut Planning (AM501000) form:

 To undo firm for a production order, you perform the same steps but select the Undo Firm action.

-Firm production orders are hidden from the Rough Cut Planning form by default—that is, the Exclude Firm Orders check box in the Selection area is selected—but you can display these orders by clearing the check box.
+Firm production orders are not visible on the Rough Cut Planning form by default—that is, the Exclude Firm Orders check box in the Selection area is selected—but you can display these orders by clearing the check box.

 You can also firm production orders by using the Production Schedule Board (AM215555) form.